betterleeech/komunbuy/README.md

 # KomunBuy

-KomunBuy is a community-based group-buy ("jastip") storefront for niche reseller businesses — think official K-Pop merchandise imported from global fan platforms, or trending gadget accessories sourced from overseas suppliers.
+KomunBuy is a community-based group-buy ("jastip") storefront for niche reseller businesses — think official K-Pop merchandise imported from global fan platforms sourced from overseas suppliers.
 Instead of holding inventory, the site facilitates collective ordering: buyers commit to a batch, once the minimum order quantity (MOQ) is reached the operator places one bulk order and splits the international shipping cost across everyone, then repackages and ships domestically.

 ## What it does